+Are you a retired senior who lives and pay rent in Arizona with the extra 1% to 3% tax burden added to your net rent payment each month?
 Would you like to receive a refund for some of that money?
 If you qualify for the Arizona Property Tax Refund Credit, you can get that money back from the state.
-All you have to do is follow my guidance to file a basic form asking for your refund.
-I help you do just that through this website, but I want to cover the basic qualifications for the tax credit right now.
+All you have to do is follow my guidance to file a couple of basic forms asking for your refund.
+I help you do just that through this website but especially in my eBook where I give indisputable proof of the refunds I have received from the state along with all the required steps on how I successfully do it year after year; but right now, I want to cover the basic qualifications for this specific tax credit.

 The first thing you need to check is your rental lease.
 You want to determine that you do in fact live in a property that is assessed property tax from the state.
 If your landlord isn’t hit with a property tax bill, then you’re not likely paying that tax.
 If they are, then there’s a good chance that a portion of your monthly rental payment goes to this tax.
 This is the first qualification for this tax credit.